Getting to answers faster with AI-powered conversational search and summarization

 The Situation

-• Searching across multiple documents
+• Search across many documents and studies

-• Manually extracting relevant information
+• Manually pull out relevant information

-• Synthesizing findings into summaries
+• Turn findings into summaries and recommendations

 • Slow turnaround times

-• High cognitive load
+• High mental effort

-• Increased risk of errors
+• Greater risk of missing important information

 The core issue wasn’t just “search”—it was decision-making inefficiency.